 • A long re-keying interval for TKIP is being used.

 These network conditions are quite realistic for most networks deployed today.
 For the attacker to create a chop-chop attack against a network.
 First, the attacker captures an encrypted ARP request/response from the network’s traffic.
 From this ARP packet, most of the plaintext of it is known to the attacker except the 4 bytes of the MIC, 12 bytes of the ICV (checksum), and the last byte of the source and destination IP addresses.
 Then, the attacker tries to guess the ICV by repeatedly manipulating the packet and sending it to the AP.
-When the AP receives the ARP packet it will check the last byte of the packet.
+When the AP receives the ARP packet, it will check the last byte of the packet.
 If it is incorrect, it will drop it else it will send a response to the attacker where he concludes that he successfully guessed ICV.
 Then the attacker goes back through the rest of the bytes until he guesses the entire packet bytes [29].
-With this attack, the attacker will be able to recover the MIC key, the keystream to decrypt the messages, and construct further advanced attacks.
+With this attack, the attacker will be able to recover the MIC key, the keystream to decrypt the messages and construct further advanced attacks.

 Tools